ETCLabs/RDMnet/doc/mainpage.md

 ### lwpa

 RDMnet depends on the LightWeight Platform Abstraction (lwpa) library for platform abstraction.
+See the
-See the documentation for lwpa **TODO link** for details on how to include lwpa in your project.
+[documentation for lwpa](https://etclabs.github.io/lwpa) for details on how to include lwpa in your project.

 ### Bonjour SDK for Windows